 He has begun his rehab treatment and you haven’t heard from him in weeks.
 You’re happy that she’s getting help for her addiction, but part of you is worried that she won’t be the same person when she comes out of inpatient rehab.
 When someone has a substance abuse problem, it’s never easy for the people who love them.
-Unfortunately, the worries don’t simply disappear when your partner goes into rehab.
+Unfortunately, the worries don’t simply disappear when your loved one or significant other goes into rehab.

 Those kinds of feelings of apprehension and worry are quite natural.
 You may also be wondering how your role in the relationship will change if so much time and energy had been spent in taking care of your partner and managing the fallout that commonly accompanies addiction.